 - Wimbledon Tennis Museum

-The sample timetable below is a typical English and Performing Arts Summer Camp.
+The sample timetable below is a typical English plus Theatre & Dance Summer Camp.

-Students stay in comfortable boarding houses of Wycombe Abbey, twin or quad en-suite accommodation.
+Students stay in comfortable boarding houses of Wycombe Abbey, single, triple or quad rooms all with en-suite bathrooms.
 Girls and boys are accommodated separately.
 Common rooms and kitchens and provide the perfect environment for relaxation and socialising.
 A team of friendly staff will stay with the students to look after them in the evenings and is on duty throughout the night.

-Students are accommodated in single, twin and triple rooms all with en-suite bathrooms.
+Students are accommodated in Dulwich College boarding houses with single, twin and triple rooms all with en-suite bathrooms.
 Girls and boys are accommodated in separate boarding houses which are close to both the classrooms and the large dining room.
 In each boarding house, there is a senior member of staff who looks after the students in the evenings and is on duty throughout the night.

 All cooked breakfast, lunch and dinner are provided in the dining hall.
 Both salads and hot food are provided at lunchtime.
 Drinks and biscuits are generally available in the lesson breaks.
 Packed lunches are provided for excursions.